Undergraduate | GRF-AFE215 | 2024

 - The Law of Torts and Negligence

-- Corporations Law
+- Australian Consumer Law

-- Australian Employment Law
+- Employment and Discrimination Law

 You should not enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent: